Do you ever feel anxiety about going to the store because you’re dreading how your kids will act?

 Practice the “Uh Oh Song” at home.

-Learn how to get your small child to listen the first time by watching, Painless Parenting for the Preschool Years II.
+Learn how to get your small child to listen the first time by watching, Love and Logic Solutions for Early Childhood.
 Get kids used to the idea that you take action when they cause problems (versus giving them endless empty warnings).

 Give them a mission prior to leaving home.